Stress, Skin and How to Treat Your Stress Breakouts

 - More pronounced wrinkles and fine lines

 Staying well hydrated is crucial to maintaining your skin’s health.
 When we drink water, it is distributed and used to fuel different parts of the body.
 If the body does not get enough water, it eventually stops functioning well (and if we spend a hot summer day under the sun, this happens even quicker!).
 The skin operates the same way and when it lacks hydration, so does the skin.
-With dehydration comes weakened skin barrier function and repairability.
+With dehydration comes weakened skin barrier function and reparability.
 To avoid dehydration, be sure to drink at least two liters of water each day.

 Apply Sunscreen Daily